KTON-IO/KTON-Gitbook/README.md

 Welcome to the official GitBook for **KTON**, the institutional-grade liquid staking protocol built for **The Open Network (TON)**.
 This documentation provides a comprehensive, technical and business-oriented reference for users, developers, node operators and institutional partners who wish to understand, integrate, or contribute to KTON.

-> "Our mission is to unlock the full potential of TON by delivering secure, capital-efficient staking for everyone — from individual holders to the world's largest institutions." — **TONX Studio**
+> "Our mission is to unlock the full potential of TON by delivering secure, capital-efficient staking for everyone — from individual holders to the world's largest institutions." — **TONX**

 ---